wooorm/web-namespaces/readme.md

 ## API

-This package exports the following identifiers: `webNamespaces`.
+This package exports the identifier `webNamespaces`.
 There is no default export.

 ### `webNamespaces`